VAMSHREEKA/CODTECH-Task-1/README.md

      - **Dynamic Content:** Loading content dynamically (e.g., fetching project data or filtering project categories).
      - **Event Handling:** Creating interactivity with mouse or keyboard actions (e.g., hover effects, menu toggles).

-4. **Optional Technologies:**
-   - **Bootstrap (optional):** A front-end framework for creating responsive layouts quickly with pre-built components.
-   - **Font Awesome:** For incorporating icons into the website.
-   - **Google Fonts:** For beautiful, custom fonts.
-   - **jQuery (optional):** Although modern JavaScript frameworks are more popular, jQuery can still be used for DOM manipulation and simple animations.

 ---
 ### Learnings:

 1. **Front-End Development Skills:**